originally published March 22, 2017

 It happened to Scottie Pippen and it has never happened to anyone else.
 Not in the playoffs.
 Not in a game they had to win.
 But, it happened to Scottie Pippen.
 It happened to Scottie Pippen when he was 28 years old.
 He was in his basketball prime.
 It happened to Scottie Pippen in full view of the world, as cameras were documenting the blood brawl that was always Knicks-Bulls.
 It happened to Scottie Pippen.
-It happened to Scottie Pippen when Michael Jordan was playing baseball which only made it worse, like MJ was some dark cloud weighing upon Pippen’s psyche.
+It happened to Scottie Pippen when Michael Jordan was playing baseball which only made it worse like MJ was some dark cloud weighing upon Pippen’s psyche.
 And ego.
 Without Michael, Scottie had to be the star.
-He had to be the adult.
+He had to be an adult.
 He wasn’t even the little brother when Jordan was on the court.
 He was the other brother.
 Pretty good but Jordan was way better.
 And so in May, it happened to Scottie Pippen.
 It was the worst thing he would ever do in a game.
 But, still.
 It happened to Scottie Pippen.

 Scottie Pippen won three titles with Michael Jordan.
 Jordan had a way of blocking out the sun and Pippen.
-But in May of 1994, Jordan was on hiatus and Pippen was the star.
-Even in the days before social media, in-game action was continually dissected, exaggerated and held to the light.
-Like when Pippen was booed and played the race card, said the white Bulls fans booed him because he was black, as if white players were somehow exempt from wrath and disgust of the paying customers.
+But in May of 1994, Jordan was on hiatus, and Pippen was the star.
+Even in the days before social media, in-game action was continually dissected, exaggerated, and held to the light.
+Like when Pippen was booed and played the race card, said the white Bulls fans booed him because he was black as if white players were somehow exempt from wrath and disgust of the paying customers.
 It wasn’t as easy as it looked, being the face of the franchise.

 These were the facts.
-The second round playoff series between the Bulls and Knicks had reached an epic moment in game three.
+The second-round playoff series between the Bulls and Knicks had reached an epic moment in game three.
 The Bulls were trailing the series 2-0.
 The Knicks had the better team that year with Patrick Ewing carrying them.
 And so, there they all were.
 Patrick Ewing.
 Charles Oakley.
 John Starks.
 Anthony Mason.
 And there they all were.
 Scottie Pippen.
 B.J.
 Armstrong.
 Horace Grant.
 Toni Kukoc.

 Ewing had just floated a hook shot to tie the score 102-102.
 It was game three.
-The Bulls needed a win to get back in the series, otherwise it would be true what everyone thought about them, about Pippen: they’re nothing without Jordan.
+The Bulls needed a win to get back in the series, otherwise, it would be true what everyone thought about them, about Pippen: they’re nothing without Jordan.
 57 wins don’t matter without Jordan.
 So Ewing’s shot quieted the Chicago Stadium crowd.
 The Jordan narrative had returned.
 With 1.8 seconds left, the Bulls needed a Michael Jordan miracle.

 But this wasn’t the Jordan Bulls.
 The Bulls had a 22 point lead.
 Jordan would have turned a 22 point lead to 40.
 Or, that’s what the mythology of Jordan made everyone believe.
 Without Jordan, the lead was wasted and now the Bulls were tied.
 How had it come to this most anxious point, the Bulls choking in a playoff game?